smancill/vim-config/README.md

 ##### Syntax checking

-[Syntastic][syntastic] provides automatic syntax checking when saving the open file.
+[ALE][ALE] provides automatic syntax checking when saving the file.

 C/C++ files have automatic support with *GCC*.